Skip to product information

 Oakleaf Hydrangea (Hydrangea quercifolia)

-Oakleaf Hydrangea is the only hydrangea native to North America — a four-season shrub of extraordinary beauty that earns its place in the Louisiana garden through spectacular white flower panicles in summer, rich burgundy fall foliage, exfoliating cinnamon-colored bark in winter, and bold oak-shaped leaves year-round.
-It is a plant of the deep South, native to the ravines and bluff forests of the Gulf Coastal Plain.
+This is the only hydrangea native to North America — and it earns its place in the Louisiana garden in every season.
+Spectacular white flower panicles in May through July.
+Rich burgundy and crimson fall foliage.
+Exfoliating cinnamon-colored bark that peels in papery strips through winter, catching the low light of the cold months.
+Bold, deeply lobed oak-shaped leaves year-round.
+A four-season shrub of extraordinary beauty, native to the ravine forests and bluff margins of the Gulf Coastal Plain, perfectly adapted to Louisiana's heat, humidity, and shade.

 Botanical Profile